-- o Description of the incident or situation in observable measurable terms - o From your perspective, why incident is "critical" - o How your reasoning reflects personal philosophy of teaching and learning - o Perceptions of others (cooperating teacher, program colleagues) regarding the incident - How your perceptions have changed over time (as you've moved through the program and your student teaching experience) - What actions you and others took to address this incident - What outcomes occurred as a result of the incident and these actions
+- o Description of the incident or situation in observable measurable terms - o From your perspective, why incident is "critical".
+A critical incident can be anything that impacts you related to student teaching/teaching as an intern.
+Often students write about scenarios and situations that have been challenging, but critical incidents can also be positive experiences. o How your reasoning reflects personal philosophy of teaching and learning - o Perceptions of others (cooperating teacher, program colleagues) regarding the incident o How your perceptions have changed over time (as you've moved through the program and your student teaching experience) - What actions you and others took to address this incident - What outcomes occurred as a result of the incident and these actions